red-gold/react-social-network/README.md

   * [React Router V4](https://github.com/ReactTraining/react-router) for routing website location
   * [Sass](http://sass-lang.com/) CSS with superpowers.
 Sass boasts more features and abilities than any other CSS extension language out there.
   * [Webpack](https://webpack.js.org/) for bundling code
+  * [InversifyJS](http://inversify.io/) InversifyJS is a lightweight (4KB) inversion of control (IoC) container for TypeScript and JavaScript apps.
+A IoC container uses a class constructor to identify and inject its dependencies.

 ## Contributing